-Houston is home to 350 companies involved in aircraft or space vehicle manufacturing, research and technology or other air transportation support activities.
+Houston is home to 500 companies and institutions involved in aircraft or space vehicle manufacturing, research and technology or other air transportation support activities.
 Of the 50 largest aerospace manufacturing companies in the U.S., 10 have a presence in the Houston region.

 Houston’s total trade in aircraft, spacecraft, and parts totaled $2.9 billion in 2019, and aircraft, spacecraft, and parts were Houston’s 11th largest internationally traded commodity.

 Houston hosts the annual Space Commerce Conference and Expo (SpaceCom) at Houston’s George R. Brown Convention Center, which brings together NASA, private sector companies and global space agencies to collaborate on new technology and initiatives.